-If a plan calls for the elimination or reduction of a specific program, center, institute, school, department, college, campus, or site that element of the plan shall be reviewed by the Budget and Faculty Welfare Committee; the Educational Policies Committee; the Graduate Council; the faculty members and/or faculty committee most directly involved in the program; the appropriate department head, academic dean, vice president for extension and agriculture, and, where appropriate, the chancellor or regional campus dean; relevant college committees or councils; and relevant student advisory committees.
-The views of these bodies shall be forwarded to the Faculty Senate for its consideration within the time periods prescribed by the president.
-The conclusions of the above bodies and the Faculty Senate shall be forwarded to the president who shall consider them in his/her review of the proposed plan.
-The views of the Faculty Senate on the plans shall be forwarded to the Board of Trustees and/or to such other body as may be required by state law or university policy.
+If a plan calls for the elimination or reduction of a specific program, center, institute, school, department, college, campus, or site, that element of the plan will be reviewed by the Budget and Faculty Welfare Committee; the Educational Policies Committee; the Graduate Council; the faculty members and/or faculty committee most directly involved in the program; the appropriate department head, dean, or the vice president for extension and, where appropriate, the vice president for statewide campuses ; relevant college committees or councils; and relevant student advisory committees.
+The views of these bodies will be forwarded to the Faculty Senate for its consideration within the time periods prescribed by the president.
+The conclusions of the above bodies and the Faculty Senate will be forwarded to the president who will consider them in the review of the proposed plan.
+The views of the Faculty Senate on the plans will be forwarded to the Board of Trustees and/or to such other body as may be required by state law or university policy.

-Timetable.
+2.7.3.6 Timetable.

-Once a major financial crisis has been declared, the president shall submit to the Faculty Senate, the Professional Employees Association, and the Classified Employees Association a timetable for relieving the crisis.
-Further, he/she shall report progress in this endeavor to the Faculty Senate, the Professional Employees Association, and the Classified Employees Association on a quarterly basis.
+Once a major financial crisis has been declared, the president will submit a timetable for relieving the crisis to the Faculty Senate and the Staff Employees Association.
+Further, the president will report progress in this endeavor to the Faculty Senate, and the Staff Employees Association on a quarterly basis.

-Terminations; Reductions in Status
+2.7.4 Terminations; Reductions in Status

-The procedures described in Policy 406.4.4 shall apply, except that the appointment of a faculty member with tenure will not be terminated in favor of retaining a faculty member without tenure unless program elimination has occurred.
+The procedures described in Policy 406.4.4, Terminations; Reductions in Status, will apply, except that the appointment of a faculty member with tenure will not be terminated in favor of retaining a faculty member without tenure unless program elimination has occurred.